iamrahulramu/Enhancing-IoV-Security-Using-Lightweight-Cryptographic-Algorithm---ASCON/README.md

 ```
 Confusion matrices and learning curves are plotted to visualize classifier performance and stability across training sizes.

-_**NOTE:**_ The machine learning-based NIDS model was trained, validated and tested on the CICIDS-2017 dataset but not integrated into the real-time MQTT communication framework.
-However, its strong offline performance suggests it can effectively detect intrusions in real-world vehicular networks.
+(_**NOTE:** The machine learning-based NIDS model was trained, validated and tested on the CICIDS-2017 dataset but not integrated into the real-time MQTT communication framework.
+However, its strong offline performance suggests it can effectively detect intrusions in real-world vehicular networks._)

-### Lightweight Cryptographic Algorithms Comparison
+### Comparison of Lightweight Cryptographic Algorithms

 **Directory:** [Algorithms](Algorithms/)